Ferris Wheel (1893): Design and construction

 There were 36 passenger cars, each fitted with 40 revolving chairs and able to accommodate up to 60 people, giving a total capacity of 2,160.

 On June 9, 1893, the wheel was primed for a test run with great anticipation and a good deal of anxiety.
 The engine that would activate the wheel was fueled by steam boilers whose underground mains rushed steam to propel the pistons of its thousand-horsepower engines.
 Upon first seeing the wheel which towered over everything in its vicinity, Julian Hawthorne, son of the author Nathaniel, was amazed that anything of such a size "continues to keep itself erect ... it has no visible means of support – none that appear adequate.
 The spokes look like cobwebs; they are after the fashion of those on the newest make of bicycles".
+Ferris modeled his invention after the structural principles of a waterwheel near his childhood home in Nevada and modeled after the structural principles of a bicycle wheel.
+The Ferris wheel was supported by an enormous axle and powered by a one-thousand-horsepower steam engine.
+Correspondents made repeated requests for drawings and information, but Ferris would not release the details.
+As a consequence, no copies of the original plans or calculations have survived.

 Both Ferris and his associate W. F. Gronau also recognized the engineering marvel the wheel represented, as a giant wheel that would turn slowly and smoothly without structural failure had never before been attempted.

 For its inaugural run, no cars had yet been attached.
 The workmen however, climbed the structure and settled themselves on the spokes to the accompaniment of cheers from an audience of fair employees who had gathered to watch the momentous event.
 After the wheel had completed its first rotation, Gronau deemed the test a success.
 "I could have yelled out loud for joy".

-Ferris himself had not been able to attend the launching of his invention, and that evening received a telegram: "The last coupling and final adjustment was made and steam turned on at six o’clock this evening one complete revolution of the big wheel was made everything working satisfactory twenty minutes time was taken for the revolution – I congratulate you upon its complete success midway is wildly enthusiastic".
+The wheel was erected at a cost of $385,000.